milesChild/image-processing/ImageProcessing/README.md

 This class represents a Pixel, which is referenced throughout the entire rest of the project.
 PPM images are made up of pixels, each of which has a Red, Green, and Blue component.
 RGB values are stored in the format _0-255, 0-255, 0-255_, 255 being the maximum value for any particular color component.
 Users can also specify an alternate _maxValue_ for the color component.

+**ProcessableImage Interface:**

+The interface to represent a processable image, which is the common image type that is used by the program when actual operations are conducted on an image.
+Regardless of the file type of image loaded into the program, it will automatically be converted (upon the load command) into a _ProcessableImageImpl_.
+This interface supports the ability to load and save various common types of image files and holds the common methods that an Image object will need for image manipulation.

-**PPMImage Class:**
+**ProcessableImageImpl Class:**

-Class to represent a PPM (Portable Pix Map) processableImageImpl, which stores all the pixel values in a 2D array of Pixels of a specified height and width.
-This program (currently) only supports manipulation of PPM-type images.
-This class stores all the actual processableImageImpl-manipulation operations that can be conducted by the user; each operation will directly manipulate the 2D array of pixels, _pixelGrid_.
+Class to represent an image, which stores all the pixel values in a 2D array of Pixels of a specified height and width.
+This class stores all the actual image-manipulation operations that can be conducted by the user each operation will directly manipulate the 2D array of pixels, _pixelGrid_.

 ## View: